Click on a question to read the answer.

 How many students are included in the program each semester?

 We plan to have at least 14 students in the Phlebotomy program for each program start.
 This allows us the opportunity to place students into a clinical facility for their MDL 190 course.
 We cannot place more than 14 in one semester.

 Financial Aid may be available for qualified students who hold a High School diploma or GED.
 You may call 1-855-874-6690 or go on-line immediately to begin the process for Financial Aid (FAFSA).
 It can take several weeks to complete the process and receive notification.
 On-campus staff may be able to assist you in Chapman Hall.

 You should plan for a few additional expenses beyond tuition.
 Some of these costs are NOT covered by financial aid.
 The cost of immunizations will vary based on each student’s immunization history and choice of provider.
+The background and urine drug screening check will be an out-of-pocket expense (approximately $110.00).
+Students must purchase certain attire that meets program guidelines (out-of pocket expense).
 Some books may have a rental or used book option.
-Students must purchase certain attire that meets program guidelines.
 This is only an estimate and subject to change.

 |Tuition In-State (16 credits)||$2,721.44|

 |Background Check/Drug Screen||$89.00|